CaroloS/HoloCT/README.md

 mixed reality project can be applied by selecting Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Project Settings.
 Important to target for Windows Universal UWP and enable .net scripting backend.
 • Add all the scenes to the build by going to file -> build settings, add open scenes.
-Preload scene should be the first scene (0) and menu should be second (1).
+Preload scene should be the first scene (0) and menu should be second (1). <br>
 <strong>Capabilities</strong><br>
 • The app must declare the appropriate capabilities in its manifest.
 The settings are found in Player Settings > Settings for Universal Windows Platform >